complytime/community/STYLE_GUIDE.md

 **3. Incremental Improvement**
 * **Principle:** We encourage contributors to improve the code they interact with, while ensuring individual contributions remain focused.
 * **Implementation:** If you identify areas for improvement (such as refactoring, formatting fixes, or better naming) while working on a specific bug or feature, **consider opening a separate Pull Request or an Issue on GitHub** for those changes.
-Keeping improvements separate from logic fixes ensures that your original PR remains atomic and easier for maintainers to review.
+While improvements are always welcome, keeping aesthetic changes separate from logic fixes ensures that your original PR remains atomic and easier for maintainers to review.

 ### Core Value: Readability